Richard "Dick" Milhous Nixon

 President Nixon was on the cover of Time Magazine 56 times.
 More than any other person.

 On August 8th, 1973 Richard Nixon became the first president to resign.
+He resigned because he was going to be impeached.
+(Removed from Office due to the Watergate scandal)

 He broke with tradition and established a private library in Yorba Linda, California.
 The Presidential Papers Act of 1978 which decreed that Presidents don't own their papers was not enacted until after Nixon left office.